WeSalute Awards

 "You're a wonderful role model not only for the youth of America, but also for our players.
 You have been the face of baseball for many years, and you're truly deserving of this award.
 I don't want to embarrass Derek, but a player like Derek Jeter, it makes me very proud to be the Commissioner of Baseball," said Commissioner Bud Selig.

-He has also captured the fascination of gossipmongers and paparazzi alike -- all trying to get the latest on his girlfriends, net worth, and Florida mansion -- but "Jeet" managed to keep his image clean every step of the way.
+While he once captured the fascination of gossipmongers and paparazzi, "Jeet" managed to keep his image clean every step of the way.
+That chapter of his life has since shifted to one focused on family; he married model Hannah Jeter in 2016, and the couple now has four children.
 Even Fortune Magazine added him to its 2014 list of the world’s great leaders.
 He reached #11, the highest-ranking sports star, player or coach, on the list, which was just two slots below the Dali Lama, and four slots above former NYC Mayor Michael Bloomberg.

 Charles and Dorothy met while both were stationed in Germany serving in the US Army in 1972 when their roommates asked them along for a double date.
 They fell in love and were married shortly thereafter.
 Charles played basketball at Fisk University in Tennessee, where he received a business degree, and following graduation, enlisted in the Army.
 After military service, he became an alcohol and drug counselor, with a focus on troubled children and teens, earning a Masters and Doctorate, while Dorothy became an accountant.